HarpNetStudios/cardboard/README.md

 ### Windows
 - Build with Visual Studio 2019, `msbuild` should also work.

+*It theoretically can be built for XP using Platform Toolset `v141_xp`.
+Do with this knowledge what you will.*

 ### Mac (WIP)

 ***This currently only works on Intel Macs, until SDL2_image and SDL2_mixer are updated for Apple Silicon.***